 \begin{thm}[Theorem 8.3.10 in~\cite{oxley2006matroid}] Let $M$ be a $2$-connected matroid.
 Then $M$ has a tree decomposition $T$ in which every vertex label is $3$-connected, a circuit, or a cocircuit, and there are no two adjacent vertices that are both labelled by circuits or both labelled by cocircuits.
 Moreover, $T$ is unique to within relabelling of its edges. \end{thm}

 For a given $2$-connected matroid $M$, we call a tree decomposition given by Theorem~\ref{thm:canon-tree} a \emph{canonical tree decomposition} for $M$.
-The sets of elements of a positroid across a direct sums must be non-crossing.
+The subsets of elements of a positroid across a direct sum must be non-crossing.
 This is not the case for $2$-sums.
-However, across a $2$-sum of a positroid the sets of elements \emph{may} be non-crossing.
+However, across a $2$-sum of a positroid the subsets of elements \emph{may} be non-crossing.
 More precisely, a $2$-connected positroid that is not $3$-connected can be written as a $2$-sum of positroids on non-crossing sets of elements.
 Extending this to canonical tree decompositions, we have the following theorem.

 \begin{thm}[Theorem 2.27 in~\cite{quail2024positroid}] Let $M$ be a $2$-connected matroid on a subset of a densely totally ordered set $X$.
 Then $M$ is a positroid if and only if there exists a canonical tree decomposition $T$ with the following properties.
 Every vertex of $T$ is a positroid, and cutting $T$ along any edge $e$ results in two 2-connected positroids on non-crossing ground-sets. \end{thm}